-As of December 31, 2022 and 2021, the Company had unrecognized tax benefits of approximately \$1.6 million and \$0.8 million, respectively.
+As of December 31, 2023 and 2022, the Company had unrecognized tax benefits of approximately \$2.4 million and \$1.6 million, respectively.
 The amount of unrecognized tax benefits is not expected to significantly change over the next 12 months.
-If recognized, unrecognized tax benefits would not have an impact on the Company's effective tax rate due to the Company's full valuation allowance position.
-The beginning and ending unrecognized tax benefits amounts is as follows (in thousands):
+The Company's effective income tax rate would not be impacted if the unrecognized tax benefits were recognized in 2023 and 2022, as the Company is in a full valuation allowance position.
+The beginning and ending unrecognized tax benefits amounts are as follows (in thousands):

 December 31,

-2022 2021
+2023 2022

-Beginning balance \$ 839 \$ 337
+Beginning balance \$ 1,586 \$ 839

-Change related to prior year provisions 99 (154)
+Change related to prior year positions 26 99

-Change related to current year provisions 648 656
+Change related to current year positions 752 648

-Ending balance \$ 1,586 \$ 839
+Ending balance \$ 2,364 \$ 1,586

-It is the Company's policy to include any assessed penalties and interest expense related to income taxes as a component of other expense and interest expense, respectively, as necessary.
-Management determined that no accrual for interest and penalties was required as of December 31, 2022.
+It is the Company's policy to include any penalties and interest expense related to income taxes as a component of other expense.
+Management determined that no accrual for interest and penalties was required as of December 31, 2023.